radiopiclub/radiopiclub.github.io/documents/documents_en_2020-08-01.md

 ![radiopi-desktop](/img/radiopi-desktop-20200725.png)

 RadioPi is a Hamradio Raspberry Pi OS image.
-It's optimized for <b>remote control</b> and <b>filed operation</b>.
+It's optimized for <b>remote control</b> and <b>field operation</b>.
 You can flash it into a SD card, and run it on a RPi computer directly.

 *(For the convenience of expression, we will refer to the RPi computer running RadioPi image as **"RadioPi"** in short.)*